SemanticMediaWiki/SemanticExtraSpecialProperties/docs/configuration.md

 #### Cache usage

-Setting `$sespLabelCacheVersion` to "false" will cease to use the special property label cache at all.
+Setting `$sespgLabelCacheVersion` to "false" will cease to use the special property label cache at all.
 Otherwise this is used as an internal modifier to allow resetting the cache with an arbitrary version.

 ## Privacy